entando/entando-docs/vuepress/docs/v7.1/tutorials/create/ms/run-local.md

 ``` sh
 ent bundle run conference-ms
 ```
 To check that the MS is working, go to `http://localhost:8081/`.
+In local development, the run command can be used to modify the port to run multiple microservices, but in production, microservices must run on port 8081.

 >1.
 If you want to reset the conference-ms data, and you selected "H2 with disk-based persistence" during microservice generation, you can delete the target folder, restart the microservice, and the data will be regenerated.
 >2.
 The `serviceUrl` variable is the microservice API URL.